sinitsynme/AnalyticsPro/README.md

 # AnalyticsPro
 Little project for VolgaIT'22.

+**AnalyticsPro** is an analytic system designed for tracking events of registered applications.
+A single user is able to register their application in the system and get specific ID, which is used for tracking.
+Sending various application events  to the system by REST using this ID the user can see charts, displaying stats of their app.

 # First steps for launching application

 Unfortunately, Docker Compose is still a trouble for me*.